ODIM-Project/ODIM/README.md

 > **NOTE**: When you upgrade the Resource Aggregator for ODIM deployment, the new configuration manifests are saved by default.

-1. To upgrade the resource aggregator deployments, run the following command:
+1. To upgrade the Resource Aggregator deployments, run the following command:

    ```
    python3 odim-controller.py --config /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml --upgrade <deployment_name>